Pediatric Eye Exams in Langley for the Healthy Development of Your Child

 - Preschool children — two to five years: This age is crucial for the growth of your child's motor skills, hand-eye coordination and perception, which are dependent on healthy vision.
 We recommend paying attention to signs of problems like frequent eye rubbing, lazy eyes, crossed eyes and problems with object recognition.
 It is expected that children in this age group should have one exam between two to five years.

 - School-age children — six to nineteen years: Many adolescents and teens suffer from vision problems that go undetected, interfering with their learning.
 Not to mention that issues with motor development, trouble reading and doing bad in school can cause behavioural issues.
-We highly recommend annual eye examinations for this age group.
+We highly recommend annual eye examinations for this age group, especially with a general increase in screentime at that age.

 Every child is unique.
 To get a better idea of their health or vision care needs, please bring your child to us so that we can conduct a thorough exam.
 We can provide them with a choice of glasses and lenses, should they require them.